DKeAlvaro/Elearn/structure.md

 - **AppState**: State manager that tracks the current lesson, slide, and theme.
 - **main.py (Router)**: Decides which view to render depending on the route.
 - **Views (HomeView, LessonView)**: Screen builders, define the layout and UI.
-- **UIFactory**: Component factory that transforms JSON slide definitions into Flet controls.
+- **UIComponents**: Reusable UI components for the application, including slide generators.
 - **LLMClient**: External service that communicates with the DeepSeek API for exercise correction.

 ---